ahmadbanijamali/Eclipse-Hono-on-AWS-and-Azure/README.md

 * an IAM user/role with Route53, EC2, IAM and S3 full access and attached to the EC2 instance
 * a Route53 private hosted zone, example used is appstacleoulu.fi on eu-west-3 region

+SSH to your cluster and follow this instruction:

 First, root the instnace:
 ```
 sudo su -